-Long-distance cycle routes in the UK have become hugely popular in recent years and it doesn’t come much longer than this one: the Cathedrals Cycle Route (The CCR), stretching nearly 2,000 miles across England’s landscape.
+Long-distance cycle routes in the UK have become hugely popular in recent years and it doesn’t come much longer than this one: the Cathedrals Cycle Route (CCR), stretching almost 2,000 miles across England’s landscape.

-Whichever English cathedral you visit this year, you will be able to arrive by bike thanks to a unique partnership between Cycling UK, the British Pilgrimage Trust, Sustrans and the Association of English Cathedrals that will link every Church of England cathedral in a new initiative to promote greener travel and mental and physical wellbeing.
-It is hoped that the route will be extended to other nations of the UK in the future.
+Whichever English cathedral you visit this year, you will be able to arrive by bike, thanks to a unique partnership between Cycling UK, the British Pilgrimage Trust, Sustrans and the Association of English Cathedrals.
+The route will link every Church of England cathedral in a new initiative to promote greener travel and mental and physical wellbeing.
+It is hoped that the route will be extended to other UK nations in the future.

 Explore your local cathedrals during Bike Week and win prizes

-There are many ways to complete this route, both on-road and off-road, but however you arrive at a Cathedral you will be welcomed.
-Each cathedral will carry a CCR stamp/sticker.
-A coveted CCR Finishers Medal is planned to be available to all those who have completed the full 42 cathedrals (CCR/PP passport or stamps may be required).
+There are many ways to complete this route, both on road and off road, but however you arrive at a cathedral you will be welcomed.
+Each cathedral will carry a CCR stamp or sticker.
+A coveted CCR Finishers Medal is planned to award to all those who have completed the full 42 cathedrals (CCR/PP passport or stamps may be required).

-To find out about opening times and cafe and other facilities at cathedrals you plan to visit, the easiest way is to look in the ‘visit’ section of their website.
+To find out about opening times and cafés and other facilities at the cathedrals you plan to visit, the easiest way is to look in the ‘visit’ section of each organisation’s individual website.
 You can find links to the cathedral websites.

 The published CCR route takes mostly paved surfaces suitable for all skill levels and makes use of existing trails where possible.
-However, if you want to switch to off-road, each leg of the journey offers huge variety, including a section of the King Alfred's Way.
+However, if you want to switch to off road, each leg of the journey offers huge variety, including a section of King Alfred’s Way.

 The route is not signposted, but very often you are following a recognised cycle route.
 Parts of the route will require far greater emphasis on your own navigation skills to stay on track, so with so many sites of interest to look out for, scenic vistas to enjoy and coffee shops to visit, don’t forget to keep one eye out for the cathedral spire.